ielmar/strapi-puppeteer-parser-cron/README.md

 ## Setup
 Clone this repo to your desktop and run `yarn install` to install all the dependencies.

-You might want to look into `config.json` to make change the port you want to use and set up a SSL certificate.

 ---

 ## Usage